cmarsh-3323/Soccer_Weather_Airflow/README.md

  ### Data Quality Operator:
 `data_quality_check_op.py`
 * Validates data quality by running checks on all tables in our Redshift database.
-* Executes SQL queries to count the number of records in each table.
+* Checks for duplicate records running a sql query and raises a value error if the data quality check fails.
 * Raises an exception if a table has no results.
+Making sure tables are not empty.
 * I also added SLAs (service level agreements) to all the load operators.

 ## FAQs